Understanding the Distinction Between RFI and RFP

 This clarity document becomes your north star for both RFI and RFP creation.
 Questions that don't map back to these success criteria get cut.

-Real example: A healthcare organization reduced their RFP from 180 questions to 85 questions by ruthlessly eliminating anything that didn't directly assess their top 5 success criteria.
-Their evaluation cycle shortened from 12 weeks to 6 weeks, and vendor feedback improved significantly.
+Real example: A healthcare organization reduced their RFP questions by ruthlessly eliminating anything that didn't directly assess their top success criteria.
+Their evaluation cycle shortened significantly, and vendor feedback improved.

 Streamlining Communication with Vendors